 According to the Survey of Construction conducted by the Census Bureau in 2014, it takes, on an average, 11.4 months for the completion of multi-family housing construction.
-Introduction of pre-fabrication techniques has sped up the overall process.
+Introduction of pre-fabrication techniques have sped up the overall process.
 However, it is the volume build method that has lessened the overall time to completely construct a house.
 Built with linkages and foldable modules that can be transported for erection and installation, these houses can be set up anywhere and anytime in a matter of minutes to hours depending on the internal complexities.

 Future of housing

 A pivotal motive of these foldable structures is the ease to reposition.
 To ensure this, Tenfold Engineering has included certain embodiments within the overall structure which makes sure the building can be smoothly transported as a container.
 It has a self-deploying feature which allows the structure to unfold and expand to three times of its folded size.
 Besides, the process of unfolding is reversible, thereby making it durable and effective while positioning it time and again.
-Moreover, the structure also requires robustness to withstand loadings; therefore, it includes legs with a strong base which not only makes it robust but also enhances stability against unexpected scenarios such as earthquakes.
+Moreover, the structure also requires robustness to withstand loadings; therefore, it includes legs with a strong base which not only makes it robust, but also enhances stability against unexpected scenarios such as earthquakes.

-Ten Fold’s structures can be interlinked or stacked in various combinations making them well-suited to meet any requirement such as a personal house, office building or even hotel.
+Ten Fold’s structures can be interlinked or stacked in various combinations making them well-suited to meet any requirement such as personal house, office building or even hotel.
 The company also provides the freedom to choose the links and series of folding patterns to change the internal layout of the structure in whatever way the user finds best.

-The by Kalinowski describes a nested box-like trailer of the house which contains extendable end sections of the house.
+The patent US 5,596,844 by Kalinowski describes a nested box-like trailer of the house which contains extendable end sections of the house.
 The end sections are pivoted to the roofs and floor of the trailer which, when folded, nests with each other.
 The end sections form the extended portion of the trailer when unfolded.

 The end section also contains the foldable side walls and roof which are nested with the end sections.
 When completely extended, these side walls and rooftop nest with the floor to complete the extended portion of the trailer.

-Currently, the technology of unfold-able structure is not yet pronounced as compared to other construction technology but various companies are gradually employing this technology as marketing tactics.
-For example, Dunkin’ Donuts launched a $10-night stay in a tiny home in Airbnb.
-Moreover, “Living Unit” which is a pre-erected housing unit is being auctioned on eBay.
+Currently, the technology of unfold-able structure is not yet pronounce as compared to other construction technology but various companies are gradually employing this technology as marketing tactics.
+For example, Dunkin’ Donuts launched a $10-night stay in tiny home in Airbnb.
+Moreover, “Living Unit” which is a pre-erected housing unit is being auctioned on Ebay.
 With more advancements and awareness, it is expected that foldable structure will soon provide assuaging user experience at affordable prices expediting the domain of renewable technology over conventional technology.